-We all have played Snake game once in our life.
+We all have played the Snake game once in our life.
 It is a simple game with few rules and unlimited fun.
-If you are learning Javascript, then it would be a good start for you to develop the simple Snake game in HTML and Javascript.

-In this tutorial, we will use the HTML canvas tag for developing this game, with Javascript code controlling the gameplay and the visuals of the game like the snake and the apple, growing of snake, etc.
+In this tutorial, we will use the HTML canvas tag for developing this game, with Javascript code controlling the gameplay and the visuals of the game like the snake and the apple, growing of the snake, etc.

-Following is the HTML code where we have used the <canvas> tag to setup the game UI:
+Following is the HTML code where we have used the <canvas> tag to set up the game UI:

 <div class="game-box"><canvas id="canvas" width="400" height="400"></canvas></div>